nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/02-installation-overview.md

 > **Note:** The `liferay-ce-portal-7.2.1-ga2/` folder represents your [*Liferay Home*](../14-reference/01-liferay-home.md).

-See [Obtaining Liferay](./03-obtaining-liferay.md) for more information about Liferay Downloads.
+See [Downloading Liferay DXP](./03-downloading-liferay-dxp.md) for more information about Liferay Downloads.

 Once your Tomcat bundle is installed, [Connecting a Database](#connecting-a-database) is your next step.